 To apply for a JJ/WBGSP scholarship under the Regular Program, an applicant must:

-- Be a national of a World Bank member country eligible to borrow.
+- Be citizen of a World Bank member country eligible to borrow;

 The scholarship provides benefits for the recipient only, covering: